The Journey

 For the paste:

-1 tsp canola or grape seed oil
+1 tsp canola or grape seed oil3 dried red chillies

 1 tablespoon Bengal Gram Dhal or Chana Dhal